salma-emara/aps105-book/textbook/chapters/chapter16-binary-search-trees/binary-search-trees-functions.md

 }
 ```

 Line $4$ is the condition for the loop to keep iterating.
-As long as we have not reached a `NULL` node, and the value of the current node is not equal to the value we are looking for, we keep iterating.
-Otherwise, we exit the loop.
+Of course, we need to keep traversing a branch of the tree if we have not found the value yet, hence we should keep iterating as long as `current->data` is not `value`.
+However, it will cause a segmentation fault if we try to access `current->data` when `current` is `NULL`.
+Therefore, we also need to check that `current` is not `NULL`.
+Checking for `current != NULL` should be before checking for `current->data != value`, because if `current` is `NULL`, we cannot access `current->data`.
+Hence, the condition for the loop to keep iterating is `current != NULL && current->data != value`.
+Recall that lazy evaluation is used in C, hence the second condition will not be evaluated if the first condition is `false`.

 When we exit the loop, either `current` is pointing to the node we are looking for, or `current` is `NULL` if the value is not found.
+Hence, we can return `current` as the result of the function.

 ### Recursively

 We can also write a recursive function to search for a node with a given value.
-The following function `searchRecursiveHelper` is a helper function that receives a pointer `n` to the current node, and a value `value` to search for.
+The following function `searchRecursiveHelper` is a helper function that receives a pointer `n` to the current node, and a `value` to search for.
 The function returns a pointer to the node that was found, or `NULL` if the node was not found.

 **Code**
 ```{code-block} c